abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

    repo sync

 .. note::
-   For the steps to set up environment and build software images, see :ref:`Build QIMP SDK image <build_qimp_sdk_image_unreg>`.
+   For the steps to set up environment and build software images, see :ref:`Build Qualcomm IM SDK image <build_qimp_sdk_image_unreg>`.

-Download layers for the QIRP SDK build by using the manifest release tag
+Download layers for the QIR SDK build by using the manifest release tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: For the latest ``<manifest release tag>``, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/>`__.